Film & Media Studies

 FMS 290 Theories and Methods of Film and Media Studies (offered every spring)

-One film, video, digital production and/or screenwriting course (FMS 280 Introduction to Video Production is offered annually)
+One film, video, digital production and/or screenwriting course (FMS 280 Introduction to Video Production is typically offered every semester)

 Three courses in a focus designed by the student in consultation with the adviser (see below; at least one must be taken at the advanced level)

 Three additional electives

 No more than three courses in the major can be production courses.